anellenson/anellenson.github.io/_projects/4_waveforecasts.md

 related_publications: true
 ---

+<h3> What are the mechanisms by which a wave model mis-forecasts a large wave event? </h3>

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/extrememodeling/timeseries_permutations.jpg" title="Wave Height Time Series" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
-    Wave height time series from buoy observations (solid black line) and modelling permutations.
+    Wave height time series from buoy observations (solid black line) and model output.
 </div>

 In this research, a wave model was run for three different extreme events, and the mechanisms for wave model erorr were determined.
-The three different extreme events all featured a strong southern wind during their peak.
-Models differed in terms of their wind input and physics package selected.
+The three different extreme events all featured a strong southern wind during the peak of the time series.
+The models differed in terms of their wind input and physics package selected.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">